mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 If you look closely there is a seam on the cylinder.
-This is because there is no way to share the vertices at the start and end of the cylinder since they require different UVs so the function to compute them has no idea those are the same vertices and to smooth over them.
+This is because there is no way to share the vertices at the start and end of the cylinder since they require different UVs so the function to compute them has no idea those are the same vertices to smooth over them.
 Just a small thing to be aware of.
 The solution is to supply your own normals.

 We can also use [TypedArrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) from the start instead of native JavaScript arrays.